awsdocs/aws-serverlessrepo-developer-guide/doc_source/security_iam_resource-based-policy-examples.md

 ```

 **Note**
-You can only specify the AWS Organization that your AWS account is a member of\.
-If you try to specify an AWS Organization that you are not a member of, an error will result\.
+You can only specify the AWS organization that your AWS account is a member of\.
+If you try to specify an AWS organization that you are not a member of, an error will result\.
-To share your application with your AWS Organization, you must include permission for the `UnshareApplication` action, in case the sharing needs to be revoked in the future\.
+To share your application with your AWS organization, you must include permission for the `UnshareApplication` action, in case the sharing needs to be revoked in the future\.

 ### Example 7: Retrieve an Application Policy<a name="access-control-resource-based-example-retrieve-app-policy"></a>